oysstu/imcpy/README.md

 #### Recommendations
-- The pyimc library generates stub files for the bindings, meaning that you can have autocomplete and static type checking if your IDE supports them.
+- The imcpy library generates stub files for the bindings, meaning that you can have autocomplete and static type checking if your IDE supports them.
 This can for example be [PyCharm](https://www.jetbrains.com/pycharm/) or [Jedi](https://github.com/davidhalter/jedi)-based editors.